carakey/xml2csv/README.md

 ![Screenshot of modsCollection document in Oxygen](assets/modsCollection_oxygen.JPG)

-### 2. Create a list of all XPaths in the collection
+### 2. Create a list of all XPaths in the metadata

 The **xpath_list.xsl** stylesheet reads a source XML file and outputs an arbitrary XML file listing each XPath in the source as a string.
 In the resulting document, the distinct-values() function may be used to identify unique XPaths.